Jett Walker

 Australia

-June 2024 – Ningaloo – partnered expedition between the Marine Futures Lab and the Minderoo Foundation.
+May 2024 – Ningaloo – partnered expedition between the Marine Futures Lab and the Minderoo Foundation.
 Deployments of pelagic BRUVS around the Muiron Islands.

 December 2024 – Recherche Archipelago – Assisted PhD fieldwork around Salisbury and Cooper Island.
-Research included benthic BRUVS deployments and sediment sampling
+Research included benthic BRUVS deployments and sediment sampling.

 Bio: